 She created the William Holden Wildlife Foundation in his memory.

-The “Hart to Hart” house also appeared in the 1959 Lana Turner drama Imitation of Life:
+The House Also Appeared in the 1959 Lana Turner Drama Imitation of Life

 This is the house where Turner’s character, a movie star named Lora Meredith, lived: